department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/post-9-11.md

 #### Other potential benefits

-- The Yellow Ribbon Program may provide additional support to cover higher private-school and out-of-state tuition and fees.
+- The Yellow Ribbon Program may provide additional money to cover higher private-school and out-of-state tuition and fees.
 - The Transfer of Entitlement option enables eligible Servicemembers to transfer all 36 months or a portion of Post-9/11 GI Bill benefits to a spouse or children.
 Transfer eligibility is determined by the Department of Defense.

-Use the [GI Bill Comparison Tool](/gi-bill-comparison-tool/) to pick the right type of educational assistance program and school to maximize your benefits.
+Use the [GI Bill Comparison Tool](/gi-bill-comparison-tool/) to compare benefits by school.

 Get information about the [Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship)](/education/gi-bill/survivors-dependent-assistance/fry-scholarship/) for dependents of Servicemembers who died in the line of duty after September 10, 2001.